tonethar/IGME-235-Shared/hw/basicpage.md

 The overall goal of this exercise is to give you the chance to practice your basic structural HTML

 Your assignment is to create a "Basic Game Page" for an existing video or tabletop game of your choice.
-It will have all or most of the same features as you create with your partner for the "Dig Dug" ICE.
+It will have all or most of the same features as you create with your partner for the "Dig Dug" ICE (up to and including links).

 ## Here's a list of what you need:
 - Content from a web source (either [Moby Games](https://www.mobygames.com/) or [BoardGameGeek](https://boardgamegeek.com/))